SpokenWebAlberta/sandbox/README.md

-# SpokenWeb UAlberta
+# SpokenWeb UAlberta SANDBOX
-Welcome to the public-facing website for the SpokenWeb Research Network at the University of Alberta.
+Welcome to the SpokenWeb U Alberta sandbox!

+This is a copy of the website, which is used for training purposes.

 Test version of the website can be found [here](https://cmiya.github.io/spokenweb-ualberta/).